nataze/data-annotation-api/README.md

 # Data Annotation API

-A minimal Express + TypeScript + MongoDB service for managing image annotation projects and segmentation masks.
+A minimal Express, TypeScript, and MongoDB service for managing image annotation projects and segmentation masks.

 ---